 Induction

-In a perfect world, you naturally go into labor on your due date.
-As you probably know, everything doesn’t always go as planned.
-Many women get an induction to jump-start labor.
+In a perfect world, your body is ready, your baby is fully mature, and you spontaneously go into labor on your due date.
+In reality, nearly one in four expecting mothers undergo a procedure to induce labor.
 The key is knowing when induction may be medically necessary and when it may be better to wait it out.
 There are many ways you can induce labor.
-This article assesses the evidence on all of the methods thought to induce labor naturally.
-See this article for a breakdown of each method offered by your doctor or midwife.
-There is no one correct answer for everyone on whether to induce labor.
-Please discuss your options and the risks and benefits with your care provider.
+This article evaluates the evidence for all methods believed to induce labor naturally.
+See this article for a breakdown of each method your doctor or midwife offers.
+There is no one-size-fits-all solution for everyone, and deciding whether to induce labor or which methods to use is not an easy decision.
+Please discuss your options, including the risks and benefits, with your healthcare provider.

 To-Do Items for the Third Trimester

-The last few months is your opportunity to tackle all the things you need to be prepared for birth and being a parent.
+The last few months are your opportunity to tackle everything you need to be prepared for childbirth and parenthood.
 Remember, your due date is only an estimate.
-To be safe, shoot to have all the big items done by week 37.
-If you have tasks like planning maternity leave or building your baby registry (Amazon is my go-to for this) that you have not tackled yet, now is the time.
+To be safe, shoot to complete all the big items by week 37.
+If you have tasks like planning maternity leave or building your baby registry (Amazon is my go-to for this), now is the time to tackle them.

 Celebrate with a Baby Shower

-The third trimester is when most expecting mothers have a baby shower.
-This is a celebration of your baby on the way and your transition to a mother.
-Typically a friend plans your shower.
-If no one has volunteered to throw you a baby shower and you want one, please ask someone to throw one or even plan it yourself.
+The third trimester is when most expectant mothers have a baby shower.
+This is a celebration of your baby on the way and your transition to motherhood.
+Typically, a friend plans your shower.
+If no one has volunteered to throw you a baby shower and you would like one, please ask someone to host it or consider planning it yourself.
 See this episode for everything you need to know about a baby shower, including etiquette, planning tips, and ideas to make your baby shower the perfect celebration.

 Take a Birth Class

 As you get closer to the birth of your baby, you may find yourself anxious and nervous about birth.
-If you haven’t done so, I strongly recommend taking a childbirth class.
+I strongly recommend that you and your birth partner take a childbirth class.
 A class will be a great way to prepare you for what to expect and the best way to manage labor.
-Aim to complete the course by at least week 37 to finish it before you go into labor.
-Learning what to expect will give you the confidence to make informed decisions.
-The more you know, the better.
+Aim to complete the course by at least week 37 before you could potentially go into labor.

 Plan for Birth